Polyhedron: Flexible polyhedra

-It is possible for some polyhedra to change their overall shape, while keeping the shapes of their faces the same, by varying the angles of their edges.
+Some polyhedra can change their overall shape, while keeping the shapes of their faces the same, by varying the angles of their edges.
 A polyhedron that can do this is called a flexible polyhedron.
 By Cauchy's rigidity theorem, flexible polyhedra must be non-convex.
 The volume of a flexible polyhedron must remain constant as it flexes; this result is known as the bellows theorem.
+Three examples are Steffen's polyhedron, Bricard octahedron, and Kokotsakis polyhedron.